 - If you can’t find any healthy options on the menu that appeal, don’t be afraid to ask for foods that might not be listed.

 - If possible, view the menu before heading out.
 It is much easier to make healthy choices if you have already decided what you will order.

 It’s such a simple thing.
 We tend to fill our plate to near the edge, then we tend to eat what’s on our plate.
 The bigger the plate, the more we put on it, the more we eat.
 Without even realising it!
 It’s known as ‘portion distortion’.
-Portions also apply to food groups/show a plate divided like a pie chart showing how much meat/vegetables/carbohydrates.
+Portions also apply to food groups.
 So, when you are out, just follow these simple tips:

 - Order smaller portions if possible.